Control of fixed points and existence and uniqueness of centric linking systems: Introduction

-In addition to relying heavily on the reductions of Chermak and Oliver, our arguments use variations on techniques of the first author for studying when, for a finite group $G$ acting on an abelian $p$-group $D$, some subgroup $H$ controls fixed points in $G$ on $D$ -- that is, when $C_D(H) = C_D(G)$.
-In particular, very general conditions were given in \cite[Theorem~A1.4]{Glauberman1971} under which this holds for a suitable $p$-local subgroup $H$ of $G$.
+In addition to relying heavily on the reductions of Chermak and Oliver, our arguments use variations on techniques of the first author for studying when, for a finite group $G$ acting on an abelian $p$-group $D$, some subgroup $H$ \emph{controls fixed points} of $G$ on $D$ -- that is, when $C_D(H) = C_D(G)$.
+In particular, very general conditions were given in \cite[Theorem~A1.4]{Glauberman1971} under which this holds for a suitable $p$-\emph{local subgroup} $H$ of $G$ (i.e., the normalizer of a nonidentity $p$-subgroup).
 This general result is the basis for the statement, also found in \cite{Glauberman1971}, that the normalizer of the Thompson subgroup ``controls weak closure of elements'' when $p$ is odd.
 We refer to \S14 of \cite{Glauberman1971} for more details on this relationship.

+For the purposes of this introduction, a finite group $\Gamma$ is said to be $p$-\emph{constrained} if there is a normal $p$-subgroup $Y$ of $\Gamma$ such that $C_\Gamma(Y) \leq Y$.
+(The usual definition of a $p$-constrained group is more general \cite[p.268]{Gorenstein1980}.)
+The structure of such a group is heavily influenced by the faithful action of $\Gamma/C_\Gamma(Z(Y))$ on the abelian $p$-group $Z(Y)$.

-In order to explain how control of fixed points is helpful in computing limits of constrained groups, we fix a finite group $\Gamma$ having Sylow $p$-subgroup $S$ and a normal $p$-subgroup $Y$ containing its centralizer in $\Gamma$.
+In order to explain how control of fixed points is helpful in computing limits over orbit categories of $p$-constrained groups, we fix a $p$-constrained group $\Gamma$ with normal $p$-subgroup $Y$ as above.
+Let $S$ be a Sylow $p$-subgroup of $\Gamma$, set $\F = \F_S(\Gamma)$, and denote by $\sS(S)_{\geq Y}$ the collection of all subgroups of $S$ containing $Y$ (each of which is $\F$-centric).
 The filtrations of the center functor that feature in Chermak's proof correspond to objectwise filtrations of the collection of $\F$-centric subgroups.
-A collection $\Q \subseteq \F^c$ that is invariant under $\F$-conjugacy and closed under passing to overgroups corresponds to a quotient $\Z^\Q_\F$ of the center functor.
+A collection $\Q \subseteq \sS(S)_{\geq Y}$ that is invariant under $\F$-conjugacy and closed under passing to overgroups corresponds to a quotient $\Z^\Q_\F$ of the center functor.
 For such a collection, one can form the \emph{locality} $\L_\Q(\Gamma)$ (in the sense of \cite[2.10]{Chermak2013}) consisting of those $g \in \Gamma$ that conjugate a subgroup in the collection $\Q$ to another subgroup in $\Q$.
-Now let $\F = \F_S(\Gamma)$.
-It is then known by work of Jackowski-McClure \cite{JackowskiMcClure1992} that when $\Q$ is the set $\sS(S)_{\geq Y}$ of subgroups of $S$ containing $Y$, the higher limit $\varprojlim{\!}^k \Z_\F^{\sS(S)_{\geq Y}}$ of the corresponding quotient functor vanishes if $k > 0$ and is isomorphic to $C_{Z(Y)}(\Gamma)$ when $k = 0$.
-In general, if each member of $\Q$ contains $Y$, and $\R$ is the set of subgroups of $S$ containing $Y$ that are not in $\Q$, the long exact sequence in cohomology for a short exact sequence of functors shows that $\varprojlim{}^1 \Z_\F^\R = 0$ provided that the inclusion
+Now with $\R = \sS(S)_{\geq Y} - \Q$, an examination of the first part of the long exact sequence corresponding to the short exact sequence $0 \to \Z_\F^\R \to \Z_\F^{\sS(S)_{\geq Y}} \to \Z_\F^\Q \to 0$ of functors shows that $\varprojlim{}^1 \Z_\F^\R = 0$ provided that the inclusion